Wellbeing

 Brookside College appreciates that families may sometimes experience financial difficulty in meeting payment requests and have arrangements in place to assist families experiencing financial hardship.
 A number of support options are available to parents who have difficulty making payments including instalment arrangements, buy/swap/sell sessions for uniform/text books, State Schools Relief and the Camps, sports and Excursions fund (CSEF).

-to start Camps, Sports & Excursion Fund (CSEF)-for Concession Card holders
+Camps, Sports & Excursion Fund (CSEF)-for Concession Card holders

 The Camps, Sports and Excursions Fund is provided by the Victorian Government to assist eligible families to cover the costs of school trips, camps and sporting activities for their children.